image

 When your car is damaged or totaled, you have a duty to mitigate your damages.
 That means you must act reasonably, and avoid unnecessary or excessive expenses.
 For example, if your car needs to be evaluated by the insurance company and it is on a storage lot or at a repair shop, you must act quickly to give them access.
 Otherwise, you may incur storage fees that are not reimbursable.
 Likewise, if you have an estimate for repair of your car, or an offer for total loss, you must act quickly to begin the repairs or accept the total loss rather than continuing to accrue rental car bills.
 The longer you incur storage fees or rental car bills, the less likely your lawyer will be able to recoup those expenses for you.

 Plaxen Adler Muncy, P.A. helps injury clients recoup property losses as part of their insurance claims and negligence lawsuits.
-If you were involved in an automobile accident anywhere in Maryland, we want to help.
-Schedule your free consultation with an experienced Maryland car accident lawyer by calling 410-892-1539 or by filling out the contact form today.
+If you were involved in an auto accident anywhere in Maryland, we want to help.
+Schedule your free consultation with an experienced lawyer by calling 410-892-1539 or by filling out the contact form today.